 Best Level Term: AIG

-AIG offers 18 different term life policies starting at a 10-year term, then a 15-year going up in one-year increments, all the way to a 30-year.
+AIG offers many different term life policies starting at a 10-year term, then a 15-year going up in five-year increments, all the way to a 30-year.
 Additionally, AIG also offers term life policies with a 35-year term—one of the longest available among insurers.
 This feature makes it possible to truly customize how long you need the coverage, which can save you money in comparison to other companies.
 What’s more, with AIG, premiums remain level for the entire term and renew annually until age 95.

 While AIG term life policies offer conversion options, the time frame to convert is limited based on the term length you select.